iepathos/codingsamples/README.md

 # Coding Samples
 ## Web Developer and Technical Editor
 ### Glen Baker - iepathos@gmail.com
 Enthusiasm about open source, open data and open knowledge.
 Self-starter comfortable working independently and in a team environment.
 Self-motivated with a passion for learning new and improved techniques.
-My ideal job involves one or more of the following: Python, Java, XML, CSS3 and SQL.

 + [Python API coding](https://github.com/iepathos/codingsamples/blob/master/mashup.py) is a python script I wrote in response to a coding challenge from Saffron Digital.
 The script finds all of the popular music artists through Yahoo search API, then finds all of the artists' albums through LastFM API.
 It finds the album name, a medium-sized image link of the album cover and the play counts for each album.
 Then it spits everything out in JSON format.
 One of the requirements for the challenge was that the script execute in less than 30 seconds.
 My script only takes about 10 seconds to execute.